lokcito/avispa/README.md

 # Avispa - Client Android for RealTime Data
+Is a client to test or receipt notifications from services like Pusher or Ably.
+It works for test for example to know if your emisor is sending the notification with the correct data.
 ## Capabilities
-  - Channels, allows setting up multiple channels
+  - Channels, allows setting up multiple channels.
-  - Events, allows setting up multiple events
+  - Events, allows setting up multiple events.
-  - Tokens, allows setting up multiple tokens by service (Pusher, Ably)
+  - Tokens, allows setting up multiple tokens by service (Pusher, Ably).
   - Listen just one channel and event at same time.
   - Runs in background.
 ## Support